htdebeer/pandocomatic/index.md

     postprocessors: []
 ```

+In this configuration file a single *pandocomatic template* is being
+defined: *education-research*.
+This template specifies that the source
+files it is applied to are not being preprocessed.
+Furthermore, the
+source files are converted with pandoc by invoking
+`pandoc --from markdown --to html --standalone --csl apa.csl --toc --bibliography /path/to/bibliography.bib --mathjax`.
+Finally, the template specifies that pandoc's output is not being
+postprocessed.

-I now can create a new document that uses that configuration by using
+I now can create a new document that uses this template by including the
-the following metadata in my source file, `on_teaching_maths.md`:
+following metadata block in my source file, `on_teaching_maths.md`:

 ``` {.pandoc}
  ---